apache/nuttx/fs/nxffs/README.txt

   information in the read open file structure.
 - Fault tolerance must be improved.
 We need to be absolutely certain that any FLASH errors do not cause the file system to behavior incorrectly.
+- Wear leveling could be improved as well.
+Files are re-packed at the front of FLASH as part of the clean-up operation.
+However, that means the files that are not modified often become fixed in place at the beginning of FLASH.
+This reduces the size of the pool moving files at the end of the FLASH.
+As the file system becomes more filled with fixed files at the front of the device, the level of wear on the blocks at the end of the FLASH increases.